Kawasaki Frontale: Back to the top flight and AFC Champions League debut (2004–2007)

+Prominence era under Toru Oniki (2017–2024)

-At long last, after two other second-place finishes in 2008 and 2009, Kawasaki finally won the title in 2017, coming from behind to upstage bitter rivals Kashima Antlers after they were held to a draw at Júbilo Iwata, 16 seasons and 40 years after their first promotion to the top division.
+After two more second-place finishes in 2008 and 2009, Kawasaki finally won the title in 2017, coming from behind to upstage bitter rivals Kashima Antlers after they were held to a draw at Júbilo Iwata, 16 seasons and 40 years after their first promotion to the top division.

-Suddenly, Kawasaki started to create history on the J.League.
-No J1 team ever had won four titles on a five-year span.
-On 2020, they successfully won the J1 League with 83 points, staying 17 points clear off Gamba Osaka, the runners-up.
-They won the title with four games to spare, which was a record under the 34-match league format.
-With talents not being restricted to the starting XI, Frontale managed to get the best out of the five substitutions allowed by the J. League, per FIFA recommendation, instated after the COVID-19 outbreak.
-A good example was an stellar season by Kaoru Mitoma.
+Kawasaki became the first team to win four J1 titles in a five-year span.
+They came up short multiple times (2000, 2007, 2009 and 2017) but won their first J.League Cup in 2019, beating Hokkaido Consadole Sapporo on penalties.
+In 2020, they successfully won their third J1 League title with 83 points, staying 17 points clear off the runners-up, Gamba Osaka.
+They made sure of the title with four games to spare, which was a record under the 34-match league format.
+With a player depth not being restricted to the starting XI, Frontale managed to get the best out of the five substitutions allowed by the J. League, per FIFA recommendation, instated after the COVID-19 outbreak.
+A good example was a breakout season by Kaoru Mitoma, who started more matches on the bench than in the starting XI.

-On 2021, Frontale continue to assert their dominance and display great performances throughout the season.
-They won their first title of the year in their very opening match of the season, after beating Gamba Osaka by 3–2 on the 2021 Japanese Super Cup.
+In 2021, Frontale won their first title of the year in the opening match of the season, beating Gamba Osaka 3–2 in the 2021 Japanese Super Cup.

-Such rise of standards, eye-catching performances, and increase of national team level players coming from Frontale led foreign clubs to caught attention on their players.
-Among the most marking departures, Frontale saw two major talents leaving the club mid-season.
-The first one being Kaoru Mitoma, who got included in the 2020 J.League Best XI in his first full season as a professional despite playing less than half of his matches as a starter for Frontale, being signed by Brighton & Hove Albion of the Premier League.
-The second one was Ao Tanaka.
+Raised standards, eye-catching performances, and increase of national team level players coming from Frontale led foreign clubs to pay attention to their players.
+Among the most significant departures, Frontale saw two major talents leaving the club mid-season.
+Kaoru Mitoma was included in the 2020 J.League Best XI in his first full season as a professional despite playing less than half of his matches as a starter for Frontale, being signed by Brighton & Hove Albion of the Premier League.
+The second one was midfielder, Ao Tanaka.
 The 2020 J.League Rookie of the Year which quickly earned his spot on the starting XI after turning professional, transferring to Fortuna Düsseldorf of 2.
 Bundesliga on loan, which later would have his deal turning permanent.
 They weren't the only departures leaving a mark on the team, as they followed Hidemasa Morita to Europe, as the latter went on to sign for Santa Clara of the Primeira Liga.